 Current guidance requires dwellings to have automatic fire detection located within all principle habitable rooms, with heat detection located within the kitchen in order to comply with the current BS5839-6 standard to Grade D1 LD2 category.
-The flat inspected, flat 5 has smoke detection within the entrance hallway, smoke detection in the hall beside the lounge, smoke detection within the lounge and heat detection within the kitchen, which we believe complies with this requirement.
+The flat inspected, flat 10, which we believe is a dwelling all on the same level, has smoke detection within the entrance hallway, smoke detection in the lounge, and heat detection within the kitchen, which we believe complies with this requirement.